Louisiana Department of Public Safety & Corrections: Office of the Secretary

+In 2024, Governor Jeff Landry appointed Gary Westcott to serve as the secretary.
+Westcott replaced James M. "Jimmy" LeBlanc who retired after serving more than 50 years in corrections and 16 years as the secretary.

 The secretary is responsible for the functioning and control of all programs within the department.
 He formulates rules and regulations and determines policy regarding management, personnel, and total operations.
 He leads and supports staff, who are charged with carrying out the work of the agency.

 As part of the secretary's office, the deputy secretary is responsible for special duties and functions as assigned by the secretary.
 Primary among them are oversight of the Children's Initiative, coordination and management of the department's Critical Incident Stress Management response, and support and facilitation of the Risk Review Panel process.

 Other executive staff carry out long and short-term projects.
 The Legal Services Division represents and defends the department in litigation, including civil service matters.
 The Crime Victims Services Bureau coordinates the department's response to crime victims, including the process of registration and notification and support of a restorative justice initiative.
 The deputy secretary of the Department of Public Safety serves as Superintendent of the Louisiana State Police.

-As of 2017, James M. "Jimmy" LeBlanc is the secretary of the department.
 Gordon Russell and Maya Lau of The Baton Rouge Advocate wrote that the salary of Burl Cain, warden of Louisiana State Penitentiary from 1995 to 2016, was $167,211 per year, $30,000 higher than that of LeBlanc, a previous subordinate and personal friend of Cain; Russell and Lau stated that many observers considered Cain the de facto head of the department.